Holiday Bike Drive

 Who can receive a bicycle?

-The Holiday Bike Drive is designed to benefit children ages 3-8 from low-income families who qualify for free or reduced lunch and who do not currently own a bicycle.
-In 2012, the Holiday Bike Drive provided bicycles to 440 children from low income families from all across the Portland area, representing 18 different languages.
-We provide bikes to children only through our partner agencies.
+The Holiday Bike Drive is designed to benefit children ages 3-8 from low-income families who qualify for free or reduced lunch at school and who do not currently have a bicycle.
+We provide refurbished bikes to children only through our partner agencies.
 Registration is not open to the general public; only our partner agencies can register children.

 When does registration happen?

-Our partner agencies will register children for the 2013 Holiday Bike Drive beginning in the fall of 2013.
+Our partner agencies and schools will register children for the 2013 Holiday Bike Drive beginning in the fall of 2013.
 Registration is on a first come, first serve basis.
-We will update our partner agencies list in the fall of 2013.
-Please contact our partner agencies directly in order to register your child.
+We will update our partner agencies and schools list in the fall of 2013.
+Please contact our partner agencies and schools directly in order to register your child.

 How do we make it all happen?